ryanmaclean/5-min-elk-stack/readme.md

 The platform consists of Docker containers running on Mesos AWS EC2 slaves scheduled by Marathon and Chronos.

+Most of the original Cloudformation work and scripts were done by [Mike Babineau](https://github.com/mbabineau).
+I've forked and created PRs where applicable (just getting stuff up to date after the Docker Hub changes that droppeed support for 1.5).

 ## Setting Up Your Stack
 Start by creating a VPC with internet gateway, one subnet (with 0.0.0.0/0 route to IGW), EC2 key, and one seccurity group that allows 22 (or port of your choice), 2151 and 8181.